Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Betta Fish in Small Tanks

-Betta are tropical fish that need swimming space and proper water conditions just like any other fish.
-They must have clean, filtered water that maintains a consistent temperature of 75–80 degrees.
-They need a hiding spot so they can feel secure when they need to, and they need a lazy current that doesn’t push them around the tank.
+Betta fish are tropical fish that need swimming space and proper water conditions.
+They must have clean, filtered water that maintains a consistent temperature of 75–80˚F. They need a hiding spot so they can feel secure when they need to, and they need a lazy current that doesn’t push them around the tank.

 Even though I think I'm pretty clear about it, I still often get questions that read something like this:

-A few weeks ago I got a new Betta fish and named him Megalodon.
+A few weeks ago I got a new betta fish and named him Megalodon.
 I put him in a one-gallon tank with a fake plant and some pink gravel.
 He seemed fine at first, but now his face is white, his fins are deteriorating and he is acting strange.
 Please help.
 I don’t want Megalodon to die!

 Comments like these are as frustrating as they are heartbreaking.
 I have lost enough fish over the years to know how much it hurts when you try to do the right thing but your fish dies anyway.

-On the other hand, it’s odd that folks leave these comments on my articles where I clearly explain the best tank conditions for a Betta.
-Presumably they read the article, yet they still seem stumped as to why their Betta is at Death’s door.
+On the other hand, it’s odd that folks leave these comments on my articles where I clearly explain the best tank conditions for a betta.
+Presumably, they read the article, yet they still seem stumped as to why their betta is at Death’s door.

-The solution is usually simple: Get your Betta into a better living situation ASAP!
+The solution is usually simple: Get your betta into a better living situation ASAP!

 The industry is partly to blame.
-Betta fish are churned out in huge numbers, and marketed as disposable pets you can keep in a plant vase or a tiny cube on your office desk.
-In my mind this is both inhumane and unethical, but sometimes people don’t receive or understand the message until it’s too late.
+Betta fish are churned out in huge numbers and marketed as disposable pets you can keep in a plant vase or a tiny cube on your office desk.
+In my mind, this is both inhumane and unethical but sometimes people don’t receive or understand the message until it’s too late.

-But, instead of complaining about questionable marketing ploys and the poor reading comprehension skills of some humans, I intend to spend the rest of this article explaining why Betta fish need to be in tanks larger than one gallon, and preferably at least five gallons.
+But, instead of complaining about questionable marketing ploys and the poor reading comprehension skills of some humans, I intend to spend the rest of this article explaining why betta fish need to be in tanks larger than one gallon, and preferably at least five gallons.

-Betta are Tropical Fish
+Bettas Are Tropical Fish

 Remember that wild animals only need to survive long enough to breed in order to be successful.
-If you only hope your Betta experiences the short and difficult life of a wild fish, by all means keep him in the worst possible conditions and wish him luck.
+If you only hope your betta experiences the short and difficult life of a wild fish, by all means, keep him in the worst possible conditions and wish him luck.
 If you want him to live a long, healthy life, opt instead for ideal conditions.

 Tropical Fish Require Proper Filtration